marcinofulus/iCSEbook1/school/source/abitur/2013/en/nullhypothese.rst

 .. admonition:: Problem

-  According to the poll, the candidate of party A would have received about 50% of the votes if the election had taken place at the time of the survey.
+  According to the survey, the candidate of party A would have received about 50% of the votes if the election had taken place at the time of the survey.
   A success on the first ballot, for which more than 50% of all votes are required, is hence questionable.
 Thus, the election campaign consultant put in place by party A suggests an additional campaign in the final stage